 - If the student is denied and wishes to continue the appeal, the student must indicate this in writing to the vice president for Student Affairs.
 The second appeal must be submitted within 30 days of the first appeal decision letter.

 - Within 30 days of the second appeal letter, the file will be reviewed, and the student will be contacted in writing.

 - If the student is denied and wishes to continue the appeal, the student may appeal directly to the New Mexico Higher Education Department.

 TRANSFER STUDENTS AND FINANCIAL AID

 Students transferring from another college or university and applying for financial aid must request that official academic transcripts be sent to the Admission and Records Office at ENMU-Roswell.
 This is a requirement for any transfer student applying for financial aid.

 The assessment of a student’s academic progress will be based on the student’s applicable academic record to include all credit hours attempted from other institutions, whether or not financial aid was received.

 If students on probation from another university wish to enroll at ENMU-Roswell, their first semester of attendance will be a probationary semester.
-Students may be suspended at the end of that semester if they fail to obtain a 2.0 semester grade point average.
+Students may be suspended at the end of that semester if they fail to obtain a 2.0-semester grade point average.

 If students on suspension from another institution wish to enroll in courses at ENMU-Roswell, they may appeal to the Academic Standards Committee for an admission waiver.
-They should be warned, however, that credits earned during suspension periods may not be accepted by receiving institutions.
+They should be warned, however, that credits earned during suspension periods may not be accepted by the receiving institutions.